cwlacewe/SNAS-Series/DSNAS/README.md

 ```
 Note that {pretrain_num} can be set as 15 or 30, and you can disable the dropout layer befrore the linear output layer by not using --use_dropout.

-After searching the Supernet with the early-stop strategy for {num} (default value: 80) peochs, we continue the searching stage with the following command:
+After searching the Supernet with the early-stop strategy for {num} (default value: 80) epochs, we continue the searching stage with the following command:
 ```shell
 python -m torch.distributed.launch --nproc_per_node=4 train_imagenet_child.py \
 --SinglePath --bn_affine --reset_bn_stat --seed 48 --config configs/{config_name} \